getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 The [Discover](https://docs.sentry.io/workflow/discover/) view provides a flexible query builder to query event data cross-project.

-- Open the Discover view from the left-side navigation bar
+- Open the Discover view from the left side navigation bar
-- From the top-level filter bar select `View All Projects` from the project drop-down and apply the desired date range
+- From the top-level filter bar, select `View All Projects` from the project drop-down and apply the desired date range
-- Build, Run, and Save the following query
+- Build, Run, and Save the following query:

     ![Busiest Projects]({% asset guides/manage-event-stream/16.png @path %})

 > NOTE: Queries in Discover are executed against a subset of events defined in the **top-level filter bar** based on selected _projects_ and _date range_.
-The Projects drop-down allows you to search for events across
+The Projects drop-down allows you to search for events across:
 >
 > - **My Projects:** all projects that you are assigned to via team-membership within the organization
 > - **All Projects:** all projects within the organization (requires owner permission role)